STORAGE AND HANDLING.1

 Assess the patient’s IV or port for patency prior to removing any vials from the refrigerator.
 If IV access is adequate, remove the appropriate number of vials from the refrigerator and allow them to warm to room temperature.
 Do not microwave vials.

 Once at room temperature, mix the contents of each vial by gently inverting 2 or 3 times.
 Do not shake.
 Visually inspect each vial of EXONDYS 51.
-EXONDYS 51 is a clear, colorless solution that may have some opalescence.
-Do not use the solution in vials if discolored or particulate matter is present and report the issue to Sarepta at 1-888-SAREPTA (1-888-727-3782).
+EXONDYS 51 is a clear, colorless solution that may have some opalescence, and may contain trace amounts of small, white to off-white amorphous particles.
+Do not use if the solution in the vials is cloudy, discolored or contains extraneous particulate matter other than trace amounts of small, white to off-white amorphous particles.
+If there is an issue with the solution, please report the issue to Sarepta at 1-888-SAREPTA (1-888-727-3782).

 Before adding the calculated volume of EXONDYS 51 to the saline bag, remove an equal volume of normal saline solution from the bag.
 Next, inject the bag with the syringe containing the calculated patient dose of EXONDYS 51.
 Gently invert infusion bag to ensure equal distribution of product.
+Contents can be mixed through 2-3 gentle inversions.
 Avoid agitation during preparation.
-Contents can be mixed through 2-3 gentle inversions.
 Do not shake.
-Visually inspect the diluted solution for particulates.
-EXONDYS 51 contains no preservatives and should be administered immediately after a dilution.
+Visually inspect the diluted solution.
+Do not use if the solution is cloudy, discolored or contains extraneous particulate matter other than trace amounts of small, white to off-white amorphous particles.
+EXONDYS 51 contains no preservatives and should be administered immediately after dilution.
 Complete infusion within 4 hours of dilution.
-If immediate use is not possible, the diluted product may be stored for up to 24 hours at 2°C to 8°C (36°F to 46°F).
+If immediate use is not possible, the diluted product may be stored for up to 24 hours at 2° C to 8° C (36° F to 46° F).